sinnwrig/URP-Fog-Volumes/README.md

 * Fog Volume Profile ScriptableObject.
 * Fog Volume Behaviour.

+Volumes come in 4 primitive shapes that support non-uniform scale and rotation:
+* Cube
+* Capsule
+* Sphere
+* Cylinder

+Supports APV GI for Unity 2023.1+

 ### Usage

 * Add the Fog Volume Render Feature to the current active renderer.
 * Create a new Fog Volume in the scene by adding the FogVolume component to any object.
-* Assign a new profile.
+* Create or assign a new profile.
 * Play with the scale and settings until your fog looks right.

 ### Potential Issues